Trump says he'll award Charlie Kirk the Presidential Medal of Freedom

 Created by President Harry Truman in 1945, the Medal of Freedom is the nation's highest civilian honor and is typically awarded to people who have made meritorious contributions to the security or national interests of the nation, world peace, or cultural or other significant endeavors, according to an executive order signed by President John F. Kennedy in 1963, which renamed the medal.

 Kirk was shot and killed Wednesday during an event hosted by his organization, Turning Point USA, at Utah Valley University in Orem, Utah.
-Utah Public Safety Commissioner Beau Mason said the suspected shooter is still at large, but investigators believe he is of college age.
+Utah Public Safety Commissioner Beau Mason said the suspected shooter is still at large.
+Investigators believe he is of college age.

 Law enforcement recovered the weapon believed to be used in the assassination, a higher-powered bolt-action rifle, FBI official Robert Bohls said Thursday, as well as a foot impression, palm print and forearm imprints, which will be analyzed by investigators.